thisfren/Flutter-Cookbook/Ch. 5/stopwatch/README.md

     > #### Note that closing the dialog is just a standard call to the Navigator API.
 Since dialogs are routes, we can treat them identically.
     > #### On Android, the system's back button will even pop the dialog from the stack, just as you would expect.
 - Presenting bottom sheets
+    > #### There are times where you need to present modal information, but a dialog just comes on too strong.
+    > #### Fortunately, there are quite a few alternative conventions for putting information on the screen that do not necessarily require action from users.
+    > #### Bottom sheets are one of the "gentler" alternatives to dialogs.
+With a bottom sheet, information slides out from the bottom ofthe screen, where it can be swiped down by the user if it displeases them.
+Also, unlike alerts, bottom sheets do not block the main interface, allowing the user to conveniently ignore this optional modal.
+    > #### In this final recipe for the stopwatch app, we're going to replace the dialog alert with a bottom sheet and animate it away after 5 seconds.